YassinEldeeb/start-dev-faster/README.md

 ### `npm run start (Fullstack and Backend)`

-Runs the Backend express server in the production mode
+Runs the Backend express server in production mode

 ### `npm start (Frontend only)`